ryanallen/words-of-my-perfect-teacher/README.md

 ![Drom Tönpa (1005-1064)](img)

 # <div align="center">CHAPTER FIVE<br><i>The benefits of <a href="#liberation">liberation</a></i></div>

+> Guided by many learned and accomplished [sublime being](#sublime-being)s,
+> You have practiced and experienced the instructions of your teachers.
+> You point out the sublime path unerringly to others.
+> Peerless Teacher, at your feet I bow.

+The way to listen to this teaching on [the benefits of liberation](#the-benefits-of-liberation), and to the following chapter on [how to follow a spiritual friend](#how-to-follow-a-spiritual-friend), is as explained before.

+What is [liberation](#liberation)?
+It is to find freedom from this ocean of suffering called [saṃsāra](#saṃsāra), and to attain the level of a [śrāvaka](#śrāvaka), a [pratyekabuddha](#pratyekabuddha) or perfect Buddhahood.

 ## I. CAUSES LEADING TO [LIBERATION](#liberation)

+The causes of your attaining [liberation](#liberation) are, firstly, making your mind workable through the four reflections that turn the mind from [saṃsāra](#saṃsāra), [beginning](#beginning) with [the difficulty of finding the freedoms and advantages](#the-difficulty-of-finding-the-freedoms-and-advantages); and secondly undertaking all the practices starting from the taking of [refuge](#refuge), which is the foundation of all paths, right up until you perfectly complete the main practice.[^132]

 ## II.
 THE RESULT: THE THREE [LEVELS](#levels) OF [ENLIGHTENMENT](#enlightenment)

 # <div align="center">CHAPTER SIX<br><i>How to follow a <a href="#spiritual-friend">spiritual friend</a></i></div>